 - TR12 Adelaide

-In 2013 the scheduled event was cancelled by the hosting station
+The 2013 scheduled event was cancelled due to an action of the hosting station

 - TR14 Melbourne